gfk-ba/carbon-router/README.md

   * `check`: Check whether the route exists and all required route parameters are provided, otherwise throw an exception.
 Default value: `false`.

+#### `Router.current()`

+Return the current controller.
+Will return the same controller instance as long as the router has not switched to a different route.
+This method uses a reactive data source, which will trigger a re-computation after the current route is switched.

-## Building layout and content data contexts
+## Assembling region data contexts

-The data contexts for both the layout and content templates start out with the route parameters.
+The data contexts for region templates start out with the controller status (either 'found', 'not\_found' or 'loading') and route parameters.
 This data is extended by the data in the configuration options of the router (respectively `layoutData` and `contentData`).
 Then this data is extended by the data from the route options `layoutData` and `contentData`.

 If a data function is used instead of an object for one of these configuration options, then the already existing data object that is constructed upto then is passed as the first argument and the return value should be an object by which the existing data is extended.
 Note that it is possible to override the values of existing data keys.
 In a data function it is also possible to delete keys from the existing data.